threema-ch/threema-msgapi-sdk-python/README.md

 ## Command Line Usage

-The file ``threema-gateway`` provides a command line interface for the Threema gateway.
+The script ``threema-gateway`` provides a command line interface for the Threema gateway.
 Run the following command to see usage information:

 ```
-$ ./threema-gateway --help
+$ threema-gateway --help
 ```

 ## Feature Levels